KFreon/KaelsKabbage/content/posts/2025-09-22-strategies-for-multiple-repos-with-coupling/index.md

     dc:T -- B:etl
 ```

-Instead of just a project, the shared contracts were split out into their own repo, then made a submodule of the other projects for use.
 The dev flow was you'd make branches in the app repo and DataContracts submodule if required, then that branch could be shared across the multiple projects that needed it.

 **Pros:**